TryCatchHCF/PacketWhisper/README.md

 DNS is an attractive protocol to use because, even though it's a relatively slow means of transferring data, DNS is almost always allowed across network boundaries, even on the most sensitive networks.

-<b>Important note:</b> We're using DNS queries to transfer the data, not DNS responses.
+<b>Important note:</b> We're using DNS queries to transfer the data, not successful DNS lookups.
 PacketWhisper never needs to successfully resolve any of its DNS queries.
 In fact PacketWhisper doesn't even look at the DNS responses.
 This expands our use cases, and underscores the fact that we never need to control a domain we're querying for, never need to control a DNS Name Server handling DNS requests.

 So using PacketWhisper, we transform a payload that looks like this: